 How to store

-Store the salad and dressing separately in the refrigerator separately and only dress the salad before serving to prevent the greens from wilting.
-The undressed salad can be kept in the refrigerator for up to 4 days.
+Store the salad and dressing in the refrigerator separately and only dress just before serving to prevent the greens from wilting.
+The undressed greens can be kept in the refrigerator for up to 4 days.
 The dressing can be kept in the refrigerator for up to 2 weeks.Variations and add-ins

 - Cheese – feta, parmesan, or even a salty dry cheese such as cotija

-- Protein of choice – this salad is savory enough to stand up to any protein you want to add: chicken, beef, spiced lamb or shrimp.
+- Protein of choice – create a hearty dinner salad by adding any protein you like: chicken, beef, spiced lamb or shrimp.
 Make a fattoush chicken salad with leftover Roast Chicken or even Thanksgiving turkey leftovers.

-- Nuts – add your favorite nuts – candied nuts or toasted pine nuts are my favorites
+- Nuts – add your favorite nuts – Homemade Candied Pecans or toasted pine nuts are my favorites

 - Herbs – add chives, edible flowers, fresh thyme, savory or roasted garlic (omit for low-FODMAP)

-- Fruit, vegetables and berries – add whatever vegetables or fruits that suit your fancy!
-Bell peppers, carrots and even fresh summer berries.
+- Fruit, vegetables and berries – add whatever vegetables or fruits that suit your fancy, like bell peppers, carrots and even fresh summer berries.

 Nutrition